NCTIR SH1 Resilience Consents Granted

-The last 10 resource consent applications for essential repairs and improvements on State Highway 1 and the Main North Line near Kaikōura have been lodged.
+The last 10 resource consent applications for essential repairs and improvements on State Highway 1 and the Main North Line near Kaikōura have been granted.

 The consents, which address safety, resilience and community access issues, were lodged by New Zealand Transport Agency and KiwiRail Holdings Ltd. and cover changes to the existing consent footprint at three sites along the coastal route: Mangamaunu, Half Moon Bay and Okiwi Bay South.